IlkoPanchev/top-depot-herocu/README.md

 # Top Depot
-Java Spring Thymeleaf MVC Web App.
+<b>Responsive Java Spring Thymeleaf MVC</b> Web Appplication.
 Deployed and available for test in Heroku.
 After accessing the login link the page will be accessible in about 30-60 sec.
 This time is needed to "wake up" application(a feature of the subscription plan in Heroku).
 Link to the login page: https://top-depot-09e0c0c3e37a.herokuapp.com/login

 Top Depot is a small warehouse application created as a coursework at the end of Spring Advanced module in SoftUni.
 The main idea is that managers can create orders and these orders can be processed and completed by ordinary employees.
-Newly created order will be automatically deleted by scheduled CRON job if its status has not been changed within a week.
+Newly created order will be automatically deleted by scheduled <b>CRON</b> job if its status has not been changed within a week.
-All actions user-order are recorded in a log file(implemented with AOP).
+All actions user-order are recorded in a log file(implemented with <b>AOP</b>).
 Sorting, pagination and different types of reports based on Google charts are available for managers and employees.

-Credentials:
+<b>Credentials</b>:
 - &emsp;admin:
 &emsp;user: admin &emsp; pass: aaa